chess2022/Got-Next/readme.md

 ## Future Releases

-- Android compatibility
-- Web version
+- Add timeout to wait for user to finish typing before search begins
 - Image upload from camera roll for profile pic
 - Image upload for chats
 - Animated scrolling with map location details
 - Private chats
 - List of public chats to join
+- Android compatibility
+- Web version